osbornjd/acts-framework/README.md

 each event.
 The available algorithms differ in their purpose and consequently in the interface they provide:

-*   A service is intended to provide slowly changing of constant information, e.g. geometry and alignment, for each event.
+*   A service is intended to provide slowly changing or constant information, e.g. geometry and alignment, for each event.
 A service implements the `IService` interface  with the `startRun` and `prepare` methods.
     Computationally expensive initialization should be executed in the